mnot/I-D/rfc5988bis/draft.md

 contains a semicolon (";") or comma (",").
 There MUST NOT be more than one "media" attribute in a link-value; occurrences after the first MUST be ignored by parsers.

-The ABNF for the `media` parameter value is:
+The ABNF for the `media` parameter's value is:
 ~~~ abnf2616
   media_query_list
 ~~~